-Beatson's St. Helena.
+^{} Beatson's St. Helena.
 Introductory chapter, p.
-4. 19
+4.

-St. Helena, situated so remote from any continent, in the midst of a great ocean, and possessing a unique Flora, excites our curiosity.
-The eight land-shells, though now extinct, and one living Succinea, are peculiar species found nowhere else.
 Mr. Cuming, however, informs me that an English Helix is common here, its eggs no doubt having been imported in some of the many introduced plants.
 Mr. Cuming collected on the coast sixteen species of sea-shells, of which seven, as far as he knows, are confined to this island.
-Birds and insects,\ as might have been expected, are very few

-\ Among these few insects, I was surprised to find a small Aphodius (nov. spec.) and an Oryctes, both extremely numerous under dung.
-When the island was discovered it certainly possessed no quadruped, excepting, perhaps, a mouse: it becomes, therefore, a difficult point to ascertain whether these stercovorous insects have since been imported by accident, or, if aborigines, on what food they formerly subsisted.
-On the banks of the Plata, where, from the vast number of cattle and horses, the fine plains in number; indeed, I believe all the birds have been introduced within late years.
-Partridges and pheasants are tolerably abundant: the island is much too English not to be subject to strict gamelaws.
+Birds and insects, as might have been expected, are very few in number; indeed I believe all the birds have been introduced within late years.
+Partridges and pheasants are tolerably abundant: the island is much too English not to be subject to strict game-laws.
 I was told of a more unjust sacrifice to such ordinances than I ever heard of even in England.
 The poor people formerly used to burn a plant, which grows on the coast-rocks, and export the soda from its ashes; but a peremptory order came out prohibiting this practice, and giving as a reason that the partridges would have nowhere to build!

-In my walks I passed more than once over the grassy plain, bounded by deep valleys, on which Longwood stands.
-Viewed from a short distance, of turf are richly manured, it is vain to seek the many kinds of dung-feeding beetles, which occur so abundantly in Europe.
-I observed only an Oryctes (the insects of this genus in Europe generally feed on decayed vegetable matter) and two species of Phanæus, common in such situations.
+Among these few insects, I was surprised to find a small Aphodius (nov spec.) and an Oryctes, both extremely numerous under dung.
+When the island was discovered it certainly possessed no quadruped, excepting perhaps a mouse: it becomes, therefore, a difficult point to ascertain, whether these stercovorous insects have since been imported by accident, or if aborigines, on what food they formerly subsisted.
+On the banks of the Plata, where, from the vast number of cattle and horses, the fine plains of turf are richly manured, it is vain to seek the many kinds of dung-feeding beetles, which occur so abundantly in Europe.
+I observed only an Orycles (the insects of this genus in Europe generally feed on decayed vegetable matter) and two species of Phanæus, common in such situations.
 On the opposite side of the Cordillera in Chiloe, another species of Phanæus is exceedingly abundant, and it buries the dung of the cattle in large earthen balls beneath the ground.
 There is reason to believe that the genus Phanæus, before the introduction of cattle, acted as scavengers to man.
 In Europe, beetles, which find support in the matter which has already contributed towards the life of other and larger animals, are so numerous, that there must be considerably more than one hundred different species.
-Considering this, and observing what a quantity of food of this kind is lost on the plains of La Plata, I imagined I saw an instance where man had disof La Flata, I magned I saw an instance where than had disturbed that chain, by which so many animals are linked together in their native country.
+Considering this, and observing what a quantity of food of this kind is lost on the plains of La Plata, I imagined I saw an instance where man had disturbed that chain, by which so many animals are linked together in their native country.
 In Van Diemen's Land, however, I found four species of Onthophagus, two of Aphodius, and one of a third genus, very abundant under the dung of cows; yet these latter animals had been then introduced only thirty-three years.
 Previously to that time, the Kangaroo and some other small animals were the only quadrupeds; and their dung is of a very different quality from that of their successors introduced by man.
 In England the greater number of stercovorous beetles are confined in their appetites; that is, they do not depend indifferently on any quadruped for the means of subsistence.
 The change, therefore, in habits, which must have taken place in Van Diemen's Land, is highly remarkable.
 I am indebted to the Rev. F. W. Hope, who, I hope, will permit me to call him my master in Entomology, for giving me the names of the foregoing insects.